longturn/freeciv21/docs/Playing/how-to-play.rst

 -------------------

 After you have fortified your cities with troops, build :unit:`Triremes` in the cities near the sea.
 Use the :unit:`Triremes` to map the world in search of your opponents and new lands.
 If you are on an island, you should spend less on military and more on expansion.
 Or if you are located close to an opponent, it is truly a good idea to make a Peace treaty and share the advances you have made.
 Diplomatic units are very useful here, and :strong:`will` pay off later.

 Things to Keep in Mind
 ----------------------

-* What the next advance you will need is
+* What the next advance you will need is.
 * What your tax, luxury goods and research rates are currently set to.
 * Treaties are often broken, so do not neglect defense!
 * Some wonders can be made obsolete by a new technology.